 The co-investor who is the preferred contact will be the main interlocutor with the SIF’s Managing Entity.

-So, in addition to indicating his personal details as co-investor, all information related to the Final Recipient must also be submitted.
-The preferred co-investor will also represent the SIF in the day-to-day management of the Final Recipient and will be responsible for reporting (financial statements, quarterly reports, attending meetings, etc.) to the SIF’s Managing Entity, as well as other issues that may arise in the future.
+So, in addition to indicating his personal details as co-investor, all information related to the Beneficiary Entity must also be submitted.
+The preferred co-investor will also represent the SIF in the day-to-day management of the Beneficiary Entity and will be responsible for reporting (financial statements, quarterly reports, attending meetings, etc.) to the SIF’s Managing Entity, as well as other issues that may arise in the future.

 To co-invest with the SIF, the co-investor may not apply to other public instruments or have received financing from European Structural and Investment Funds (ESFI) to co-invest with the Fund.

 Up to 10 years.
 However, the SIF grants a call option to co-investors, who may exercise it in the first 6 years from the date of the investment (see FAQ “Which are the exit strategies and how does a call option work?”).

 To apply to the SIF EQUITY, co-investors must fill in and submit the online application form.
 The application form may only be submitted if all mandatory fields have been filled in and the respective documents uploaded.

 Applications may be submitted continuously and will be assessed in the order they are received.